Kingxukai/linux/Documentation/arch/powerpc/vcpudispatch_stats.rst

 VCPU Dispatch Statistics
 ========================

-For Shared Processor LPARs, the POWER Hypervisor maintains a relatively static mapping of the LPAR processors (vcpus) to physical processor chips (representing the "home" node) and tries to always dispatch vcpus on their associated physical processor chip.
+For Shared Processor LPARs, the woke POWER Hypervisor maintains a relatively static mapping of the woke LPAR processors (vcpus) to physical processor chips (representing the woke "home" node) and tries to always dispatch vcpus on their associated physical processor chip.
 However, under certain scenarios, vcpus may be dispatched on a different processor chip (away from its home node).

-/proc/powerpc/vcpudispatch_stats can be used to obtain statistics related to the vcpu dispatch behavior.
-Writing '1' to this file enables collecting the statistics, while writing '0' disables the statistics.
+/proc/powerpc/vcpudispatch_stats can be used to obtain statistics related to the woke vcpu dispatch behavior.
+Writing '1' to this file enables collecting the woke statistics, while writing '0' disables the woke statistics.
-By default, the DTLB log for each vcpu is processed 50 times a second so as not to miss any entries.
+By default, the woke DTLB log for each vcpu is processed 50 times a second so as not to miss any entries.
 This processing frequency can be changed through /proc/powerpc/vcpudispatch_stats_freq.

-The statistics themselves are available by reading the procfs file /proc/powerpc/vcpudispatch_stats.
-Each line in the output corresponds to a vcpu as represented by the first field, followed by 8 numbers.
+The statistics themselves are available by reading the woke procfs file /proc/powerpc/vcpudispatch_stats.
+Each line in the woke output corresponds to a vcpu as represented by the woke first field, followed by 8 numbers.

 The first number corresponds to:

-1. total vcpu dispatches since the beginning of statistics collection
+1. total vcpu dispatches since the woke beginning of statistics collection

 The next 4 numbers represent vcpu dispatch dispersions:

-2. number of times this vcpu was dispatched on the same processor as last time
+2. number of times this vcpu was dispatched on the woke same processor as last time
-3. number of times this vcpu was dispatched on a different processor core as last time, but within the same chip
+3. number of times this vcpu was dispatched on a different processor core as last time, but within the woke same chip
 4. number of times this vcpu was dispatched on a different chip
 5. number of times this vcpu was dispatches on a different socket/drawer (next numa boundary)

-The final 3 numbers represent statistics in relation to the home node of the vcpu:
+The final 3 numbers represent statistics in relation to the woke home node of the vcpu:

 6. number of times this vcpu was dispatched in its home node (chip)